RunestoneInteractive/RunestoneServer/source/Strings/strings.rst

 ``int``, ``float``, and
 ``bool`` are considered to be simple or primitive data types because their values are not composed of any smaller parts.
 They cannot be broken down.
-On the other hand, strings and lists are qualitatively different from the others because they are made up of smaller pieces.
-In the case of strings, they're made up of smaller strings each containing one **character**.
+On the other hand, strings and lists are different from the others because they are made up of smaller pieces.
+In the case of strings, they are made up of smaller strings each containing one **character**.

 Types that are comprised of smaller pieces are called **collection data types**.